vilniemi/vilniemi/readme.md

 Working right now:
   Streaming website that is similar to netflix but shows copyright free movies, downloaded by bittorrent to backend.

+  Most of my projects are on gitlab: http://gitlab.com/vilniemi